harveysanders/protohackers/10-voracious-code-storage/README.md

 #### `PUT`:

 `PUT` messages consist of the following parts, separated by a single space ` ` character.
 The first line of a `PUT` message is the header, which contains the `PUT`, _filepath_, and _content-length_.
 The subsequent line contains the file contents and should be the same length as _content-length_ in the header.
+Each `PUT` request should increment the revision number for the given _filepath_, _unless the file contents are identical to the previous revision_.

 | Description                                   | Type     | Ex. value   |
 | --------------------------------------------- | -------- | ----------- |